mmower/rez/docs/REZ.md

       }
     end

-In this example we have defined a task that tests whether a specified actor is in a given location.
+In this example we have defined a condition task to test whether a specified actor is in a given location.
 This could be used in a sequence to ensure that an action only gets performed if in the correct location.

     ^[SEQUENCE [
       [ACTOR_IN actor=sam_spade location=sams_office]
-      [ACTOR_RELOADS item=sams_gun]
+      [ACTOR_RELOADS item=sams_gun]]]
-    ]]

 ### Required Attributes